 It takes more effort to set up a limited company, and the ongoing reporting requirements are more onerous.
 An annual confirmation statement and annual company accounts must be filed for all limited companies.

 While a sole trader can often handle their own accounts without external help, it’s often advisable for limited companies to engage an accountant to keep their finances in order.

 There’s no way for us to know what’s the right choice for your situation, though we’re happy to talk with you about your questions and concerns so that you can put your mind at ease.
 Get in touch to book a Discovery Call and we’ll sort out the rest.

 Whether you register as a sole trader or a limited company, you also need to consider the separate question of whether to register for VAT.

 VAT registration is compulsory if your business’ annual turnover exceeds the VAT threshold.
 Find out more in our article about VAT.

 We hope we’ve helped you understand the essence of what it means to be a sole trader or a limited company.
 But what if you still need some more guidance to help you make the right choice for your business?

 That’s where we’re on hand to listen to your questions and give you the answers you need to make an informed decision.

-We’ve got just the right person for you – Steve Cartwright, our Accounting & Business Solutions Partner.
-Get in touch to talk about how to make the right move for your business.
+Get in touch, using the form below, to talk about how to make the right move for your business.